What does it mean to be a syntactician?

 2. Meaning and Form

-An important question for a syntactician is how the meaning of the sentence is related to the form of the sentence.
-That is the reason why syntacticians love ambiguous sentences.
+Another important question for a syntactician is how the meaning of the sentence is related to the form of the sentence.
+For this very reason, syntacticians love ambiguous sentences.

 For example, the sentence “Old dogs and cats like to sleep all day.” is ambiguous.
-Think about it for a few minutes before continuing to read!
+Pause for a moment to mull it over before continuing to read.

 On one interpretation, old dogs and old cats like to sleep all day.
-On the other interpretation, old dogs like to sleep all day, and so do cats.
-Not just old cats, but cats in general.
+On the other interpretation, old dogs like to sleep all day, and so do cats in general, young and old.
 The issue is whether the adjective “old” modifies both “dogs and cats”, or only “dogs”.
 Such an ambiguity naturally corresponds to different groupings between the words: [old [dogs and cats]] versus [[old dogs] and cats].
 We call these groupings “constituent structure”.

 One of the main factors determining meaning is constituent structure, part of the form of the sentence.
-The job of the syntactician from this perspective is to discover this hidden structure, by developing and applying tests that reveal how a string of words is put together.
+The job of the syntactician from this perspective is to discover this hidden structure which underlies the meaning of the sentence, by developing and applying tests that reveal how a string of words is put together.

 3. Silence is Golden.